 This guide will walk you through every step in incorporating your LLC in Georgia.
-Keep reading to find detailed information about filing methods, costs, taxes, and anything else you may need.
+Keep reading to find detailed information about filing methods, costs, taxes, and everything else you may need.

 Naming your Georgia LLC

 Your LLC’s name gives it a unique identity and defines its brand image.
-It conveys your company’s core values and reputation.
+It conveys your company’s core values.
 So finding a unique and memorable name for your LLC is a critical step in forming your LLC and creating a successful business.

 The words “limited liability company” or abbreviations such as Ltd Liability Co., LLC, or L.L.C. must appear in the name of your LLC.

 Do not use any name that confuses your LLC with a government agency.
-For instance, you cannot name your company “Central Insurance Agency” and use the abbreviation ‘CIA’ for the same.
+For instance, you cannot name your company “Central Insurance Agency” and use the abbreviation ‘CIA.’

-The name should also be unique and must be distinguishable from the name of another company.
+The name should also be unique and distinguishable from the name of another entity registered with the State.

 Does your business require a DBA?

-In Georgia, you must mail the application to the county clerk’s office of the county you do business in.
+In Georgia, you must mail the application to the county clerk’s office where you do business.
 The cost and method differ slightly depending on the county, but the general pattern remains the same.
 So, for instance, if your LLC is located in Fulton, you will have to send a trade name statement to the County Clerk’s office of Fulton in the Superior Court.
-You can find the list of town clerks and their mailing addresses from the Georgia County Clerks Association website.

 Who can be a registered agent?